Want to schedule an appointment?

 What is an Amalgam Filling?

-The public concern about the toxicity of amalgam fillings is a controversial topic.
+- The public concern about the toxicity of amalgam fillings is a controversial topic.
 Dental amalgam does contain mercury, which can release a low level of mercury vapor that can be inhaled.
 High levels of mercury vapor exposure have been associated with adverse effects in the brain and kidneys.
 Based on the best scientific evidence available, the FDA at this point has ruled that amalgam fillings are safe for adults and children ages 6 and above.
-You can read more about Amalgam and the FDA’s position on this topic here.